Hold Tight...

 netstat-nat -D

-Custom scripts:
+Custom script:

 Here are some scripts that we have written to monitor forward status for redir, socat, and iptables.